szappino/zaplb/README.md

 ### How it works
 ---
-The project is made with the unique purpose to learn Rust so it's a pretty basic load balancer, it works using a round-robin technique to deliver the request to the backends.
+The project is designed solely for learning Rust, so it's a simple load balancer. <br>
+It operates using the round-robin technique to distribute requests to the backends. <br>
+Upon launch, the load balancer performs a basic health check by making a call to an endpoint for each target defined in the configuration.

 ### Possible future implementations
 ---
 - [x] pass the configuration file from CLI parameter
 - [ ] HTTPS
 - [ ] more flexible configuration
-- [ ] backend health check
+- [x] backend health check: basic health check at launch
 - [ ] other balancing methods:
     - [ ] weighted least connection
     - [ ] adaptive load balancing
+- [ ] Test code